 There are various dangers associated with charging lithium polymer batteries due to lithium’s highly reactive nature: overcharging can lead to catastrophic failure in the form of fire and explosion, whilst over-discharge can lead to the formation of whisker salt deposits within the battery.
-Such deposits coulombic efficiency and thus capacity, as well as potentially causing permanent failure if the whiskers puncture the separator, which would lead to the battery circuitry being shorted.
+Such deposits reduce coulombic efficiency and thus capacity, as well as potentially causing permanent failure if the whiskers puncture the separator, which would lead to the battery circuitry being shorted.
 Both overcharging and discharging can cause CO2 off-gassing, leading to the expansion and bursting of the battery casing and allowing highly reactive battery fluid to escape.
 As such, various mitigations must be put in place: fuses can be installed to prevent the rate of charge/discharge from exceeding safe levels whilst a battery health monitor can be implemented to ensure that the user is aware of when the battery is no longer safe for usage.
 Sophisticated charging circuitry must be supplied along with a detailed user manual in order to further safeguard against overcharging - such circuitry will have the capacity to monitor the battery level and reduce/increase current flow to it accordingly.
 To prevent discharge, an idle mode can be implemented so that the board doesn’t consume excess power if accidentally left on outside of operation.
-This can be further improved by means of an isolation switch, which would prevent power being drawn the power and control circuitry when not in use.
+This can be further improved by means of a mechanical isolation switch, which would prevent any power being drawn the power and control circuitry when not in use.

-Due to the aforementioned dangers, it was decided that an off-the-shelf solution would be required, as designing an appropriate charging circuit for such an application in-house was not feasible.
-This however presents another problem – as charger XXXXX produces 24V and cannot handle the 50V operating voltage, the batteries must be charged in parallel though they operate in series.
+Due to the aforementioned BETTER WORD needed dangers, it was decided that an off-the-shelf solution would be required, as designing an appropriate charging circuit for such an application in-house was not feasible.
+Need to push the safety reason for no 50v This however presents another problem – as the charger we picked (ToolkitRC & URUAV M800) produces 24V and cannot handle the 50V operating voltage, the batteries must be charged in parallel though they operate in series.
 Thus, some means of switching between series and parallel must be implemented.
 Additionally, this control system must include some means of balancing the charging between the multiple cells, otherwise overall capacity may be reduced due to uneven charging.
+IF SPACE FLESH OUT WHY

+Charger detection – shorted pins on the connector

+Custom cable – single connector for the balance leads and power rails

 Control System Overview: